opentripplanner/OpenTripPlanner/doc/user/Netex-Tutorial.md

 ## Adding SIRI real time Data

-Another important feature in OTP2 is the ability to use [SIRI real-time data](https://en.wikipedia.org/wiki/Service_Interface_for_Real_Time_Information).
+Another important feature in OTP version 2 is the ability to use [SIRI real-time data](https://en.wikipedia.org/wiki/Service_Interface_for_Real_Time_Information).
 Within the EU data standards, SIRI is analogous to GTFS-RT: a way to apply real-time updates on top of schedule data.
 While technically a distinct specification from NeTEx, both NeTEx and SIRI use the